sonalgan/sonalgan/README.md

 - 👋 Hi, I’m @sonalgan
 - 👀 I’m interested in Machine Learning, Deep Learning, Data Science, Python Dev.etc
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently a graduate student at UH Downtown.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to data science and machine learning.
-- 📫 How to reach me ...

 <!---
 sonalgan/sonalgan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.